Many Roads. One Purpose.

 Along the course:

-Route Support: The Motorcycles and SAG Vehicles (Support and Gear) will be offering support to the Tour riders on every route and will be marked with American Diabetes Association SAG Stickers.
+Route Support: SAG Vehicles (Support and Gear) will be offering support to the Tour riders on every route and will be marked with a bright orange route flag.

 If you have stopped along the roadside and need assistance, make sure to flag them down.
 They can provide cyclists with roadside assistance and have the capability to call for medical or emergency assistance anywhere along the route.